proofcarryingdata/zupass/bot.md

 - You should be returned to the Telegram app and presented with the `Send ZKP` option.
 - Click `Send ZKP`, then you will be redirected to `test_chat`

+### 6. Testing the Web App Integration

+- passport-server over ngrok
+- build passport-client with the ngrok URL
+- Deploy passport-client to netlify
+- Put persistent netlify link in web app menu for TG bot